Sharia! What it is and what it is not?By Dr. Aslam Abdullah

 In fact, for especially the Sunni and with regard to non-Muslims, there is ultimately but one Shariah.
 It is totalitarian in character, incompatible with our Constitution and a threat to freedom here and around the world.
 Shariah's adherents are making a determined, sustained, and well-financed effort to impose it on all Muslims and non-Muslims, alike.

-Defining the Shariah, the center says: The Arabic word "Shariah," according to one modern English-language student textbook on Islam, "literally means a straight path (Qur'an 45:18) or an endless supply of water.
+Defining the Shariah, the center says The Arabic word "Shariah," according to one modern English-language student textbook on Islam, "literally means a straight path (Qur'an 45:18) or an endless supply of water.
 It is the term used to describe the rules of the lifestyle (Deen) ordained for us by Allah.
-In more practical terms, Shariah includes all the do's and don'ts of Islam."
+In more practical terms, Shariah includes all the do's and

-In other words, Shariah is held by mainstream Islamic authorities - not to be confused with "radical," "extremist" or "political" elements said to operate at the fringes of Islam - to be the perfect expression of divine will and justice and thus are the supreme law that must comprehensively govern all aspects of Muslims' lives, irrespective of when or where they live.
+In other words, Shariah is held by mainstream Islamic authorities - not to be confused with "radical," "extremist" or "political" elements said to operate on the fringes of Islam - to be the perfect expression of divine will and justice and thus are the supreme law that must comprehensively govern all aspects of Muslims' lives, irrespective of when or where they live.
 Shariah is characterized as a "complete way of life" (social, cultural, military, religious, and political), governed from cradle to grave by Islamic law.
-While many, many millions of Muslims around the world do not practice their faith in a manner consistent with Shariah, as this Chapter makes clear, those that do have grounds for arguing that their version of Islam is the authoritative one.
-And those who claim that there is no single Shariah - a narrative that has recently emerged from representatives of Muslim- and Arab-American groups and their apologists - are either ignorant of the facts about Shariah discussed below, or deliberately dissembling There are four sources for Shariah that make it authoritative: the Qur'an, the Sunna, ijma, and qiyas.
-Deemed the "uncreated word of Allah," the Qur'an reflects direct divine revelation and is understood to be the primary source of Islamic law.
-After the Qur'an, Islamic jurists next turn to the Sunna, considered to be indirect divine revelation arising out of the hadiths, or sayings or acts of Mohammed.
-Ijma refers to the consensus of the grand mujtahids of the past, a historic process in which, once consensus attached, became a permanent part of the immutable body of Islamic law.
-Finally, the fourth source for Shariah is qiyas, or reasoning by analogy, which applies an accepted principle or assumption to arrive at a legal ruling."
+While many, many millions of Muslims around the world do not practice their faith in a manner consistent with Shariah, as this chapter makes clear, those that do have grounds for arguing that their version of Islam is the authoritative one.
+And those who claim that there is no single Shariah - a narrative that has recently emerged from representatives of Muslim- and Arab-American groups and their apologists - are either ignorant of the facts about Shariah discussed below or deliberately dissembling There are four sources for Sharia that make it authoritative: the Qur'an, the Sunna,

-Newt Gingrich, former speaker, summarized the feelings of the critics of Shariah when he said in a speech published in New York Times: "I believe Shariah is a mortal threat to the survival of freedom in the United States and in the world as we know it,"
+Newt Gingrich, the former speaker, summarized the feelings of the critics of Shariah when he said in a speech published in the New York Times: "I believe Shariah is a mortal threat to the survival of freedom in the United States and in the world, as we know it,"